-It is also possible that you may be subpoenaed as a witness in a matter where you were the patient's treating physician but where they are not suing the hospital or providers for malpractice (for example, an auto accident, where the patient was treated in the emergency room).
+It is also possible that you may be subpoened as a witness in a matter where you were the patient's treating physician but where they are not suing the hospital or providers for malpractice (for example, an auto accident, where the patient was treated in the emergency room).
 Should you receive any legal papers please call the Risk Management Office immediately at (650) 723-6824.

-For general liability or insurance questions, contact and resource material visit Risk Management Intranet page:

-https://stanfordhealthcare.sharepoint.com/sites/RiskManagement/SitePages/InsuranceMgmt.aspx.

-For general insurance related questions, contact and resource material please contact: riskmanagement@stanfordhealthcare.org.
+When to Contact the Risk Insurance Team:

-To Request an offsite certificate or medical malpractice claims history; complete the following request form COI and Claims History Request Form.pdf (stanfordmed.org).
+- For insurance questions you may email: Riskmanagement@stanfordhealthcare.org or visit Risk Management Intranet page: - $\underline{https://stanfordhealthcare.sharepoint.com/sites/RiskManagement/SitePages/InsuranceMgmt.aspx}.$ - To Request a certificate of insurance or medical malpractice claims history for future employment or credentialing; complete the following request form COI and Claims History Request Form.pdf (stanfordmed.org) and submit to riskmanagement@stanforde.edu.